S3-working-group/s3-handbook/patterns/bringing-in-s3-patterns--master.md

 ---
-title: bringing in S3 patterns
+title: Bringing In S3 Patterns
 ---